 A letter or other written confirmation of the individual's status from the public body in question and or any enhanced CDD; a letter or other written confirmation of employment.

-9. Government issued personal identification number or other government issued unique identifier.
+9. Government issued personal identification number The relevant government document. or other government issued unique identifier.